Hzsen/ISE3230_Project/README.md

 Our goal is to create a Linear Program that helps ABC maximize their profits via savings on purchasing sweatshirts in bulk while accounting for numerous constraints on their storage, funds, and demand.

+## Solution Ideas

+To create a linear program to help ABC maximize their profits, we need to first identify the decision variables, objective function, and constraints.

+The decision variables in this problem are the number of sweatshirts ABC buys each month.
+We can represent these variables as $x_1, x_2, ..., x_{12}$, where $x_i$ represents the number of sweatshirts ABC buys in month $i$.

+The objective function is the total profit ABC makes.
+This profit is the difference between the total revenue from selling sweatshirts and the total cost of buying the sweatshirts.
+We need to find a way to model the relationship between the number of sweatshirts ABC buys and their total profit.

+The constraints in this problem include the bundle pricing option from the supplier, the storage capacity, and the demand projection for each month.

+We can represent the bundle pricing option as a set of inequalities that define the cost of buying a certain number of sweatshirts.
+For example, if the supplier offers a discount for buying more than 10 sweatshirts, we can represent this as the following inequality:

+$cost(x) \leq 10 * price + (x - 10) * discounted_price$

+Where $cost(x)$ is the total cost of buying $x$ sweatshirts, $price$ is the regular price of a sweatshirt, and $discounted_price$ is the discounted price of a sweatshirt.

+The storage capacity constraint can be represented as an inequality that defines the maximum number of sweatshirts ABC can store at any given time:

+$\sum_{i=1}^{12} x_i - \sum_{i=1}^{12} demand_i \leq 100$

+Where $demand_i$ is the demand for sweatshirts in month $i$.

+Finally, the demand projection constraint can be represented as a set of inequalities that defines the minimum number of sweatshirts ABC needs to have in stock in each month:

+$x_i \geq demand_i + 10$

+Where $x_i$ is the number of sweatshirts ABC buys in month $i$ and $demand_i$ is the demand for sweatshirts in month $i$.

+To formulate the linear program, we can use the decision variables, objective function, and constraints we have defined above.
+The linear program can be written as follows:

+Maximize $profit = \sum_{i=1}^{12} revenue_i - cost(x_i)$

+Subject to:

+$cost(x_i) \leq 10 * price + (x_i - 10) * discounted_price$

+$\sum_{i=1}^{12} x_i - \sum_{i=1}^{12} demand_i \leq 100$

+$x_i \geq demand_i + 10$

+Where $profit$ is the total profit ABC makes, $revenue_i$ is the revenue from selling sweatshirts in month $i$, $cost(x_i)$ is the total cost of buying $x_i$ sweatshirts in month $i$, and $x_i$ is the number of sweatshirts ABC buys in month $i$.

+This linear program can be solved using a linear programming solver to find the optimal number of sweatshirts ABC should buy in each month to maximize their profit.

 ## Details

 #### Mathematical expressions